Janban-zm/loanlog_site/README.md

-# Loan Log 💰
+# Loanlytix 💰

 **Enterprise Loan Management Platform for Growing Organizations**

 Welcome to Loan Log - a comprehensive loan portfolio management system designed specifically for startup to mid-size lending organizations who need powerful tools to manage their loan operations efficiently and scale their business.

-## 🌟 What is Loan Log?
+## 🌟 What is Loanlytix?

-Loan Log is a powerful, enterprise-grade loan management platform that streamlines lending operations by providing:
+Loanlytix is a powerful, enterprise-grade loan management platform that streamlines lending operations by providing:

 - **Portfolio Management** - Comprehensive oversight of your entire loan portfolio
 - **Borrower Management** - Centralized customer relationship and communication tools